-- Written confirmation that they have a current Safety Statement - Proof of public liability insurance - A site specific risk assessment of the work they will be carrying out on your behalf for all events. - Work method statements for any construction activities - Certification for materials used e.g. fire certificates for carpeting etc. - Site plans and specifications where required - Structural Engineer's certificates - Documentation as required under the Construction Regulations
+- Written Confirmation that they have a current Safety Statement - All contractors and suppliers must be suitably qualified and competent. - Proof of public liability insurance cover. - A site specific risk assessment of the work they will be carrying out on your behalf for all events. - Work method statements for any construction activities - · Certification for materials used e.g. fire certificates for linings etc. (last 5 years) - · Site plans and specifications where required - Structural Engineer's certificates - Documentation as required under the Construction Regulations